vesoft-inc/nebula/src/tools/importer/README.md

 ### Get Importer

-Get the `importer` jar package from oss https://nebula-graph.oss-cn-hangzhou.aliyuncs.com/jar-packages/importer-1.0.0-beta.jar.
+Get the `Importer` jar package from oss https://nebula-graph.oss-cn-hangzhou.aliyuncs.com/jar-packages/importer-1.0.0-beta.jar.

 Or build it by yourself.